hyblocker/hekky-shader-docs/src/pages/en/shaders/understanding-pbr/creating-pbr-textures.md

 ### Which texture maps should you use?

 Good PBR materials generally make use of a couple of texture maps:
-- Base Colour / Diffuse / Albedo
+- Base Color / Diffuse / Albedo
 - Normal Map
 - Metallic Map
 - Roughness Map